Header image courtesy of Jennifer Pallian (via Unsplash)

 Perhaps the most popular choice among local youngsters, Cookie DPT is on a mission to dominate the Hong Kong cookie scene.
 Their American-style cookies are freshly baked and crisp on the outside while decadently moist and chewy on the inside.
 Each cookie weighs a generous 130 grams (in comparison to most stockists’ cookies of 100 grams) and batches are made to order in the morning and delivered directly to your doorstep.

-Cookie DPT has a menu of eight staple flavours, as well as seasonal options available at different pop-ups, the most recent being the Thai Milk Tea Cookie, which is available at both of their current pop-ups in BaseHall and The Upper House.
+Cookie DPT has a menu of eight staple flavours, as well as seasonal options available at different pop-ups, the most recent being the Basque burnt cheesecake cookie, which is available at their current pop-up in BaseHall until the end of March.
 If you can wait until you are home to enjoy these delights, be sure to heat up the cookie slightly so the ganache oozes out when you break it in half—we guarantee it’s the ultimate way to enjoy it.

 Oh, Mrs Fields, the queen of our hearts.
 When the enticing scents of Mrs Fields come a-calling, we answer.
 We still remember the feeling of walking into the MTR station after a particularly gruelling day and having the scent of freshly baked cookies demand that we go and buy a few to take home.
 Years later, they’re still as undeniable.